Hiding Of All Overloading Methods With The Same Name In The Base Class In C++ - C++ Programming Tutorial

 Hiding Of All Overloading Methods With The Same Name In The Base Class In C++

-In C++, if multiple overloaded methods exist in a base class with the same name, programmers can hide them in the derived class by using the "using" declaration.
-It is known as method hiding.
-In this article, we will discuss how to hide all overloading methods with the same name in the base class in C++.
+In C++, when a base class contains multiple overloaded methods sharing the same name, developers have the option to conceal them in the derived class through the "using" declaration.
+This practice is commonly referred to as method hiding.
+The forthcoming discussion will elaborate on the technique of concealing all overloaded methods having identical names in the base class in C++.

 Understanding method overloading in C++